-My research interests include amongst others corpus linguistics (especially parsed corpora), dialectology, dialectometry, historical linguistics, Dutch and German linguistics, language variation and change, generative grammar, comparative linguistics and computational linguistics.
+My research interests include amongst others corpus linguistics and corpus construction (especially parsed corpora), language variation and change and historical linguistics.
 Before I started with my PhD, I helped to realise the projects Dialectloket and Stemmen uit het verleden as a member of the team of the Woordenboek van de Vlaamse Dialecten.
 I usually publish in English or German, though my native language is West-Flemish, a Dutch dialect.

 I am a member of the international professional research associations Verein für niederdeutsche Sprachforschung (VndS) and Generative Linguistics in the Old World (GLOW) and affiliated with the Angus McIntosh Centre for Historical Linguistics (AMC).
 Furthermore, I was an invited student at the University of Cambridge at the Department of German and Dutch, within the Faculty of Modern and Medieval Languages (Lent Term 2017).